fabiosanzzoni/fabiosanzzoni/README.md

 Below is a summary about me:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Pong Game.
 - 🌱 I’m currently learning Game Development at Studio Married Games course platform.
 - 👯 I’m looking to collaborate on Game-Related Projects.
 - 🤔 I’m looking for help with all related about game developing like programming, designer, animation ...